particle-iot/docs/src/content/reference/cli.md

 ### Compiling remotely and flashing locally

 To work locally, but use the cloud compiler, simply use the compile command, and then the local flash command after.
-Make sure you connect your device via USB and place it into [dfu mode](/guide/getting-started/modes/#dfu-mode-device-firmware-upgrade-).
+Make sure you connect your device via USB and place it into [DFU mode](/guide/getting-started/modes/#dfu-mode-device-firmware-upgrade-).

 ```sh
 # how to compile a directory of source code and tell the CLI where to save the results